 Don’t worry, our team of attorneys are constantly on the lookout for legal changes.
 When changes are made, we automatically update all of your relevant policies.

 Where your policy can be accessed depends on your plan and personal preference.
 With our Pro plan, you can choose to have your policy hosted by Termly or embedded directly onto your own website.
 On the other hand, if you choose to take advantage of our Basic Plan, your policy will be hosted on our servers.

-If you subscribe to our Pro plan, we’ll give you an embed code that you can easily paste onto your website wherever you want.
+If you subscribe to our Pro or Pro+ plans, we’ll give you an embed code that you can easily paste onto your website wherever you want.

 If you use our Basic Plan, or if you choose to have Termly host your policy, we’ll provide you with a link you can place on your website or app that leads to the respective policies you have built.

 One way to obtain user consent to your policies is by advertising them in a consent banner.
 This banner can advertise what policies you have, along with links to those policies, and ask users whether they agree to the content of those policies or not.

 Another way to ask users to agree to your policies is by posting links to them and a checkbox asking for user consent in places such as a signup page.

 Yes!
 As any changes – big or small – will result in what is legally considered an entirely new policy, you need to inform your users of these changes.
 Luckily, Termly makes this super easy.
 Just update the policy, enable notifications, and voila!
 Termly will make sure a dismissible consent banner appears on your website each time you update your policy

 The General Data Protection Regulation (GDPR) is a data privacy regulation based in the European Union (EU).
 It applies to all companies who market to, collect information from, or do business with residents and citizens of the EU.

 The sweeping legislation is the most comprehensive privacy law to date, and outlines strict guidelines for how businesses should handle consumer data, and disclose their privacy practices to users.